 Cold drizzle fizzes over my face as we spill out onto the pavement and manouvre ourselves around the various groups of men and teens that fill the walkway.
 Some look like students while others are unmistakably involved in dealing whatever is currently the most marketable street drug.
 The dealers don’t bother us – perhaps they are well experienced in recognising who is and is not their target market.

 The walk back to our hotel takes us over the iconic Oberbaumbrücke bridge, once crossable only by West German citizens.
-I think about this as I look over the river that once divided East and West Germany at this section.
+I think about this as I look over the river that once divided East and West Berlin at this section.
 I’m reminded of how dramatically things have changed.
 Tonight, we drink in West Berlin and sleep in the East.

-We turn a corner onto Muehlenstrasse and walk alongside a remaining section of Berlin Wall, these days referred to as the East Side Gallery.
+We turn a corner onto Muehlenstrasse and walk alongside a section of Berlin Wall these days referred to as the East Side Gallery.
 This consists of 1.3 kilometres of murals and graffiti expressing German perspectives and sensibilities since the reunification of the country.
 We stop to take in Dmitri Vrubel’s ‘Fraternal Kiss’ in which the then Soviet leader Leonid Brezhnev and East German president Erich Honecker are seen kissing above a slogan that translates as, ‘My God, Help Me to Survive This Deadly Love’.
-I think of the numerous political faces that could be superimposed onto this mural today.
+I think of the numerous international political faces that could be superimposed onto this mural today.

 * * * * * * * *

 I meet Lena at the station entrance at exactly 11am the next morning.
-She is sat on the stone steps to the right of the main exit, her tightly cropped hair, jet black and elfin, the giveaway that Ole had set me up with.
+She is sat on the stone steps to the right of the main exit, her tightly cropped hair, jet black and elfin is the giveaway that Ole had set me up with.
 She is wearing a dark parka and faded Doc Martens boots – again, as Ole had predicted.
 Oddly, however, it is she who recognises me, as I approach.